nguyensjsu/sp22-202-the-architects/member-journals/journal_waqas.md

 - ### What I did:
     - Setup my Greenfoot environment.
     - Get familiar with Greenfoot APIs.
-    - Practiced on a couple of games implemented on Greenfoot.
+    - Practiced on some base project games implemented on Greenfoot.
     - Worked on UI elements of the game.

 - ### What I plan to do next: